klmana/holbertonschool-validation/module3_task2/README.md

 * A text editor or IDE (Integrated Development Editor) of your convenience
 * (Visual Code, Notepad++, Vim, Emacs, IntelliJ, etc.)

 ## Development Lifecycle with Makefile

-## following make file use `make` <command>
+## following make file use `make` command

 Files|Tasks
 ---|---
-Build | Generate the website from the markdown and configuration files in the directory dist/.
+Build | Generate the website from the markdown
-Clean | Cleanup the content of the directory dist/ Post | Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
+Clean | Cleanup the content of the directory dist/ Post | Create a new blog post whose filename

-### Write a Makefile to implement these steps for the actual Go-Hugo website’s source code.
+### Write a Makefile to implement these steps

 ## Workflow

 * Build Workflow

 ## Target